So many of you have been asking me, “What to do with oranges?” that I knew I needed to help with some great tips, tricks, and helpful ideas.

 Share a picture & tag @lifecurrents on Instagram.

 Or you can upload a “tried it” photo (I would love to see)

 Quick Orange Marmalade

-- 1 orange- if a non-organic orange is used wash peels thoroughly before peeling.
+- 1 orange if a non-organic orange is used, wash peels thoroughly before using

 - ½ cup sugar

-- Cut the un-peeled orange and place into a blender or food processor with the water.
-Pour mixture into a saucepan with the sugar and boil for 15 minutes.
+- Pour mixture into a saucepan with the sugar and boil for 15 minutes.

 Nutritional information is based on third-party calculations, and should be considered estimates.
 Actual nutritional content will vary based on brands used, measuring methods, portion sizes, and more.